cartesi/docs/cartesi-rollups/core-concepts/architecture.md

     title: Dave
 ---

 The Cartesi Rollups framework is designed to enable complex computations off-chain while maintaining the security guarantees of blockchain technology.
-It consists of two primary components: **the on-chain base layer** (such as Ethereum) where the dApp contract is deployed, and **the off-chain execution layer** where the dApp's backend logic operates.
+It consists of two primary components: **the on-chain base layer** (such as Ethereum), where the dApp contract is deployed, and **the off-chain execution layer**, where the dApp's backend logic operates.

 A decentralized application (dApp) built on Cartesi incorporates several key elements: